 Some withdrawal symptoms will come and go over a period of a few days.
 Most are gone within 3 weeks and do not affect everyone to the same degree.

-Weight Gain

-- A concern for many

-- Not as harmful as smoking

-- Less than 10 pounds for most
+Weight gain is a common concern but it is not as harmful as smoking.
+Most people gain less than 10 pounds.